aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 When one team has possession of two dodgeballs and the remaining dodgeball is unpossessed and dead, the dead dodgeball becomes the third dodgeball.

 A. This ball remains the third dodgeball until one of the following occurs:

 i.
 The possessing team makes a reasonable beat attempt.

 ii.
 The possessing team loses a dodgeball due to the direct actions of an opposing player.

 iii.The team without a dodgeball gains possession of any dodgeball.

 B. Players on the possessing team may not commit third dodgeball interference.

 i.
 It is third dodgeball interference if either:

 a.
 A player from the possessing team takes possession of or in any way attempts to move the third dodgeball.

 b.
 A player from the possessing team prevents or delays the other team from getting to the third dodgeball by continually or intentionally moving into their path.

 ii.
-The two dodgeballs turned over for third dodgeball interference are chosen at the referee’s discretion, but should:
+The two dodgeballs turned over for third dodgeball interference are chosen at the referee's discretion, but should:

 a.
 Generally include the third dodgeball.

 b.
-Ensure that the player who violated the rule doesn’t keep a dodgeball.
+Ensure that the player who violated the rule doesn't keep a dodgeball.

 c.
 Be relevant to active play.

 ⚑ *Back to Hoops and Double Dodgeball Turnover*—Third dodgeball interference